 In reality, it is literally impossible to discuss matters of thyroid dysfunction without discussing the interconnected web of other imbalances, toxicities and nutritional deficiencies that are always at play.

 - Hashimoto’s Autoimmune Hypothyroidism – The core etiology with Hashimoto’s is autoimmune-derived inflammation.
-TPO (thyroid peroxidase) antibodies are on an assault of thyroid tissue.
-In the case of Hashi’s, unless the immune-derived inflammation is brought under control, it is an endless parade down the route of symptoms and allopathic medicine.
-Key research shows that imbalances between immune-derived TH1, TH2 and TH17 helper cells is a core factor in the immune assault.
-CORE NUTRITIONAL FACTORS involved with Hashimoto’s: gluten and other food intolerances, nutrient deficiencies, methylation defects, systemic inflammation, heavy metal toxicity, gut flora imbalances and GI dysbiosis.
-A common presentation in Hashimoto’s and other autoimmune conditions are methylation cycle dysfunctions.
-Gene mutations such as MTHFR, MTRR and CBS may be major players.
+Autoimmune antibodies, such as TPO (thyroid peroxidase) or TGB (thyroglobulin) are elevated, and may implicate immune targeting of your thyroid gland.
+In the case of Hashimoto’s, unless the immune-derived inflammation is brought under control, it is an endless parade down the route of symptoms and allopathic medicine.
+Research shows that imbalances between immune-derived TH1, TH2 and TH17 immune cells are a core factor in the immune imbalance.
+Also, we’ve reviewed the literature on how the innate immune system, the inflammasome and endogenous retroviruses are involved with Hashimoto’s in THIS ARTICLE.
+CORE NUTRITIONAL FACTORS involved with Hashimoto’s: gluten and other food intolerances, nutrient deficiencies, methylation defects, systemic inflammation, heavy metal toxicity, and microbiome imbalances.
+Genetic predispositions to Hashimoto’s thyroiditis includes: the NRF2 transcription factor NFE2L2, the SELENOS gene, the VDR gene, the SDK2 gene, the IP6K3 gene, among others.

 - Non-autoimmune Hypothyroid Activity – In this case, there are no known elevations in thyroid-related antibodies.
 The issue is related to a decrease in the thyroid hormones, T4 and T3.
 If you experience non-autoimmune hypothyroidism, there are a lot more things going on in your body besides low thyroid activity.
 It is incredibly common that these folks have: varying degrees of adrenal fatigue, core nutrient deficiencies, hypoglycemia, dietary protein deficiency, GI inflammation, iron-deficient anemia, and a network of other issues.

 - Low T4 To T3 Conversion – In this situation, the TSH (thyroid stimulating hormone) and T4 appear normal.
 However the T3 (triiodothyronine) is low.
 Most of what the thyroid makes is T4.
 But T3 is the most active form of thyroid hormone, and is made from T4.
 If the conversion to T3 is compromised, then a person can have identical symptoms of hypothyroidism.
-The factors that most influence a low T4 to T3 conversion are: abnormal levels of adrenal stress hormones such as cortisol, liver dysfunction, selenium and zinc deficiencies (very common), issues of oxidative stress and free radical toxicity.
+The factors that most influence a low T4 to T3 conversion are: Redox dysfunction, glutathione wasting, abnormal levels of adrenal stress hormones such as cortisol, liver dysfunction, selenium and zinc deficiencies (very common), issues of oxidative stress and free radical toxicity.
+As mentioned in this article, the enzymes your body’s uses to generate T3 from T4 (called 5-deiodinases) depend on glutathione and NADPH (a primary redox molecule).

 - Anterior Pituitary Hypofunction – Here, the core imbalance is low production of TSH by the anterior pituitary.
 The T4 and T3 values may look normal, or possibly slightly decreased.
 The thyroid is signaled by the anterior lobe of the pituitary to make T4.
 But if there are problems “up-stream” with the pituitary or hypothalamus, the thyroid may not be receiving the correct signals.
 Possible factors involving Anterior Pituitary Hypofunction: adrenal stress hormones are erratic, imbalances between estrogen and progesterone, heavy metal toxicity, gut dysbiosis.
 Negative feedback mechanisms that exist between the thyroid and pituitary can also play a factor here.